 - To exclude a file from backup, the file's parent must be included.
 This means that if an exclusion uses a directory and not a token (for example, :user, :root, and so on), and the exclusion does not have a parent directory explicitly shown in the inclusion list, the exclusion is pruned automatically from the exclusions list.

-- Excluded and deselected files are treated differently than deleted files, so the Remove Deleted Files After setting does not apply to excluded files.
+- Excluded and deselected files are treated differently than deleted files, so the Remove deleted files setting does not apply to excluded files.
 As a result, the files that have been excluded are removed from the backup archive and are permanently unrecoverable.

 Test, test, test